mtibbett67/screen-main/README.md

 Make the setup.sh executable with chmod +x

-Run setup.sh to copy the screen-mail to .screenrc in the current users home folder.
+Run setup.sh to copy the main to .screenrc in the current users home folder.